hatembentayeb/devops-articles/ckjiz5q7y012gucs14hgq4h6g.md

 1. Clone the project with `git clone https://github.com/hatembentayeb/angular-devops`
 2.  run `npm install && ng serve` to run the app locally

-## Preparing the deployment for heroku
+## Preparing the deployment for Heroku

-Nginx is a popular and powerful web server can be used to serve a large variety of apps based on python, angular and react …
+Nginx is a popular and powerful web server that can be used to serve a large variety of apps based on python, angular, and react …

-I will go through an optimization process to produce a clean and a lightweight docker container with the best practices as much as i can.
+I will go through an optimization process to produce a clean and lightweight docker container with the best practices as much as I can.

 ## Writing the Dockerfile